WHO IS RACHEL?

 ARTISTIC STATEMENT

-Choreographically, this work manifests as intimate, immersive, performance experiences that illuminate the joys of being together.
-Whether around the dining room table, lounging on the sofa, or indulging in something sweet at your local cafe, I illuminate the mundane as a means to uncover the extraordinary.
-In a process rooted in play, my work celebrates the ordinary, the unusual, and everything in between.
-I peer through the cracks of ‘difference’ to explore the connections of collective experience.
+Rooted in storytelling, my work celebrates the ordinary, the unusual, and everything in between.
+Together, we illuminate the mundane as a means to uncover the extraordinary, peering through the cracks of ‘difference’ to explore the threads of collective experience.
 What connects us?
 What disconnects us?
 What do we know, and how do we know it?
 What does it mean to be human?
 And, where do we meet?

-Choreographically, this work manifests as intimate, immersive, performance experiences that illuminate the joys of being together.
-Whether around the dining room table, lounging on the sofa, or indulging in something sweet at your local cafe, I illuminate the mundane as a means to uncover the extraordinary.
-In a process rooted in play, my work celebrates the ordinary, the unusual, and everything in between.
-I peer through the cracks of ‘difference’ to explore the connections of collective experience.
+Rooted in storytelling, my work celebrates the ordinary, the unusual, and everything in between.
+Together, we illuminate the mundane as a means to uncover the extraordinary, peering through the cracks of ‘difference’ to explore the threads of collective experience.
 What connects us?
 What disconnects us?
 What do we know, and how do we know it?
 What does it mean to be human?
 And, where do we meet?

 TEACHING PHILOSOPHY